 Dr. Kim Hoogeveen

-All MindSet material was written and developed by CEO and Psychologist, Dr. Kim Hoogeveen.
+The vast majority of MindSet’s content has been written and developed by CEO and Psychologist, Dr. Kim Hoogeveen.
 Dr. Hoogeveen was the founding President & CEO of QLI, an exceptional rehabilitation center for young adults with brain injury or severe physical disability.
 Under his leadership, which began in 1987, QLI grew to be the nation’s largest specialized center of its kind, developing over $75,000,000 in facilities, employing over 500 staff, and gaining a national reputation for clinical excellence.
 With his interest in organizational and behavioral psychology, combined with an unusual opportunity to learn from many of the most successful business, political, and military leaders in the region, Dr. Hoogeveen developed a coherent model for organizational leadership based on his Seven Principles of Leadership.

 "Real World" Experience